 The guideline details the conventions to be followed when naming wells.

-Under Regulation 26 of the Petroleum and Geothermal Energy Regulations well location surveys must be submitted to the Department of State Development.
+Under Regulation 26 of the Petroleum and Geothermal Energy Regulations well location surveys must be submitted to the Department of the Premier and Cabinet.

 Guideline for well location survey under Regulation 26

 This guideline includes information about accuracy requirements, who should perform the survey and what type of information needs to be submitted.

 Under Regulation 40 of the Petroleum and Geothermal Energy Regulations a well completion report must be submitted within six months after rig release.